-Kris Chesky holds the rank of Professor in the UNT College of Music and is the Director of the Texas Center for Performing Arts Health.
+Kris Chesky holds the rank of professor in the UNT College of Music and is co-director of the Texas Center for Performing Arts Health.
 His career as a music professional includes accomplishments as a performer, educator, researcher, inventor, and leader in performing arts medicine.

-As founding Co-Director of Research and Education for the Texas Center for Performing Arts Health, Chesky developed and served as the Executive Director for the Health Promotion in Schools of Music project (www.unt.edu/hpsm).
-With funding from the National Endowment of the Arts, the Grammy Foundation, NAMM, the Scott Foundation, and others, the goal of this project was to ensure that all tertiary music programs in the USA offer occupational health education for all students seeking to become music professionals.
+As founding co-director of research and education for the Texas Center for Performing Arts Health, Chesky developed and served as the executive director for the Health Promotion in Schools of Music project (www.unt.edu/hpsm).
+With funding from the National Endowment for the Arts, the Grammy Foundation, NAMM, the Scott Foundation, and others, the goal of this project was to ensure that all tertiary music programs in the United States offer occupational health education for all students seeking to become music professionals.
 In partnership with over 20 national organizations, the impact of this effort is evident in unprecedented health and safety accreditation standards applied to all schools of music accredited by the National Association of Schools of Music and for all public school choir, band, and orchestra programs across Texas.
-Chesky also established an award-winning undergraduate occupational health curriculum at UNT that has served over 3000 undergraduate students.
-He also established and directs and the first optional field of Music & Medicine for student musicians seeking graduate performance degrees.
+Chesky also established an award-winning undergraduate occupational health curriculum at UNT that has served more than 3,000 undergraduate students.
+He also established the first optional field of music & medicine for student musicians seeking graduate performance degrees.
 Teaching is central to his interests, and a number of his students have conducted research, authored peer-reviewed research articles, and hold academic positions in various universities around the world.

-Other professional activities include leadership roles for the National Hearing Conservation Association, the Performing Arts Medicine Association, the International Society of Music Education, and other national and international associations.
-He is frequently asked to serve as a consultant and or guest lecture for music programs and other academic units in this country and abroad.
+Other professional activities include leadership roles for the National Hearing Conservation Association, Performing Arts Medicine Association, International Society of Music Education, and other national and international associations.
+He is frequently asked to serve as a consultant and/or guest lecturer for music programs and other academic units in this country and abroad.

 Texas Center for Performing Arts Health website